ericcornelissen/shescape/CONTRIBUTING.md

 using the command `npm run test:unit`.

 The structure of the unit tests folder roughly follows that of the `src/` folder.
-Each file in `src` is represented by a folder in the test structure, where files represent individual units within the respective file in `src/`.
+Each file in `src/` is represented by a folder in the test structure, where files represent individual units within the respective file in `src/`.

 When writing unit tests, aim to test one thing at the time.
 Correspondingly, the